guardian/gateway/docs/okta/native-apps-integration-guide.md

 ### Sign In

 Much of the following is adopted from [signin.md](signin.md), with changes to fit the native apps implementation.
 Apps should only need to be aware of what's happening in the native layer, but the full flow is useful for understanding the interaction between the native layer and the identity system.
 User interaction is implied.

+To initiate sign-in from the app, you can call this via the Okta SDK using `.signInWithBrowser(from: self)` in iOS or `.signIn(this, null)` in Android.

 ```mermaid
 sequenceDiagram